MatthijsReyers/SmartBrute/README.md

 ```

 ### 1.5 Adding passwords
-Now that SmartBrute is properly set up it is time to start adding passwords to.
+Now that SmartBrute is properly set up it is time to start adding passwords to the list.

 ### 1.6 Stop
 The whole point of SmartBrute is to generate password lists using information about the target, in this step we'll declare

 ### 1.7 Running and output
-Assuming all went well, the
+Assuming all went well, our example script should produce the output displayed below.
+If you experience any errors please ensure that the smartbrute.py file is located in the same directory as the script, and that you are using Python 3.

 ## 2. The different functions
+SmartBrute includes a whole bunch of different functions to manipulate and